61 FR 36974 (July 15, 1996).

 - Establishing a standing negotiated rulemaking committee

-On February 14, 2020, DOE published a Federal Register final rule updating and streamlining aspects of the Department’s current rule making process under the Appliance Standards Program.
+On February 14, 2020, DOE published a Federal Register final rule that revised the Process Rule.

-On April 12, 2021, DOE published a Federal Register notice proposing to revise the Department’s “Procedures, Interpretations, and Policies for Consideration of New or Revised Energy Conservation Standards and Test Procedures for Consumer Products and Certain Commercial/Industrial Equipment” (Process Rule), revising the process the Department follows to develop energy conservation standards and test procedures for covered products and equipment.
+On April 12, 2021, DOE published a Federal Register notice proposing to revise the Department’s Process Rule, revising the process the Department follows to develop standards and test procedures for covered products and equipment.
 The proposed revisions are consistent with longstanding DOE practice and would remove unnecessary obstacles to DOE’s ability to meet its statutory obligations under the Energy Policy and Conservation Act (EPCA).

-On July 7, 2021, DOE published a Federal Register notice proposing revisions to DOE's “Procedures, Interpretations, and Policies for Consideration of New or Revised Energy Conservation Standards and Test Procedures for Consumer Products and Certain Commercial/Industrial Equipment” (Process Rule) and requests comment on the proposals and any potential alternatives.
+On July 7, 2021, DOE published a Federal Register notice proposing revisions to DOE's Process Rule and requests comment on the proposals and any potential alternatives.
 A separate notice of proposed rulemaking on the Process Rule was published on April 12, 2021 and DOE accepted comments on those proposed revisions through May 27, 2021.
 This is a second proposal in the two-part revision process.
 These proposed revisions are consistent with current DOE practice and would remove unnecessary obstacles to DOE’s ability to meet its statutory obligations under the Energy Policy and Conservation Act (EPCA).
 Proposed process revisions in this notice include the following topic areas: coverage determination rulemakings; clarification of EPCA’s rulemaking process for ASHRAE equipment; and clarification of DOE’s analytical methods.

-On December 13, 2021 DOE published a Federal Register final rule pertaining to Procedures, Interpretations, and Policies for Consideration in New or Revised Energy Conservation Standards and Test Procedures for Consumer Products and Commercial/Industrial Equipment (Process Rule).
+On December 13, 2021 DOE published a Federal Register final rule pertaining to the Process Rule.
 The revisions adopted in this final rule are consistent with longstanding DOE practice and would remove unnecessary obstacles to DOE’s ability to meet its statutory obligations under the Energy Policy and Conservation Act (EPCA).

 - This rule is effective January 12, 2022.